jawrainey/GabberAPI/gabber/api/README.md

 **Returns**

+Note:

-Note: `replies` currently returns a list of IDs of other comments on this comment.
+1) `replies` currently returns a list of IDs of other comments on this comment.
 I will update this once I get recursive serialization working as comments are self referential.
+2) `labels` and `tags` present the same information, whereas `tags` only contains the IDs of tags, which simplifies updating the model.

     [
         {